-- 1. Always follow your doctor's orders and nurses' instructions about whether you must stay in bed or if you need assistance to go to the bathroom or walk around. - 2.
-Make sure the nurse call-button works and you know how to use it.
-Let your nurse know if you will have trouble using the call-button. - 3.
-Ask the staff for help if you feel dizzy or weak getting out of bed.
-If you must get up without waiting for help, sit in bed awhile before standing.
+- Wear treaded slippers or your shoes when up - Always follow your doctors' orders and nurses' instructions about whether you must stay in bed or if you need assistance to go to the bathroom or walk around. - Make sure the nurse call-button works and you know how to use it. - Let your nurse know if you will have trouble using the call-button. - Ask the staff for help if you feel dizzy or weak getting out of bed. - If you must get up without waiting for help, sit in bed awhile before standing.
 Then get up carefully and slowly begin to walk, unless you have been advised not to walk without help.

-- 4. Wear non-skid slippers whenever you walk in the hospital.
-If you don't have any slippers, ask the nurse. - 5.
-Remain lying or seated while waiting for assistance.
+- Remain lying or seated while waiting for assistance.
 Please be patient.
-Someone will answer your call as quickly as possible. - 6.
-Do not tamper with side rails that may be in use.
-Side rails are reminders to stay in bed and are designed to ensure your safety. - 7.
-Walk slowly and carefully when out of bed.
-Do not lean on rolling objects such as IV poles, bedside tables or furniture. - 8.
-Ask for help when out of bed, especially at night.
+Someone will answer your call as quickly as possible. - Do not tamper with side rails that may be in use.
+Side rails are reminders to stay in bed and are designed to ensure your safety. - Walk slowly and carefully when out of bed.
+Do not lean on rolling objects such as IV poles, bedside tables or furniture. - Ask for help when out of bed, especially at night.
 Make sure there is enough light and keep your eyeglasses within reach.